singnet/dev-portal/docs/ai-consumers/marketplace-service_invocation.md

 ### Using Metamask
 **Important**: Metamask is a plugin which is used by the SingularityNET platform.
 This extension, allows you to perform the following in the context of the marketplace:

-- Transfer AGI funds into escrow,
+- Transfer AGIX funds into escrow,
 - Setup payment channels to enable calls to any of the listed services.

 As a first step you will need to Authorize the Dapp to connect to your metamask account